WiFo-M$^2$: Empower Wireless Communications With Plug-and-Play Environment Sensing via Foundation Model: Experiments

 \begin{itemize} \item[] \textbf{\textit{Experiment Settings}}: The number of time slots $T$ is set to $8$ for the CENN scheme and $16$ for the FCDAMP scheme, while the number of RF chains $N_{\rm RF}$ is $4$ for all test datasets and schemes.
 The learning rate for all schemes is set to $1\times10^{-4}$, and the batch size is $32$. \end{itemize}

 \begin{itemize} \item[] \textbf{\textit{WiFo-M$^2$'s Performance}}: The normalized mean square error (NMSE) is used as the estimation performance metric given by ${\rm NMSE} = {{\Vert \hat{\mathbf{H}}-\mathbf{H} \Vert}_{\rm{F}}^2}/{{\Vert \mathbf{H} \Vert}_{\rm{F}}^2}$.
 We evaluate the channel estimation performance of CENN and FCDAMP schemes under varying SNR conditions.
 As shown in Fig.~\ref{fig:CE}, the WiFo-M$^2$-enhanced variants consistently outperform the original CENN and FCDAMP models across most datasets and SNRs, demonstrating the general utility of the OOB channel-aware features.
 Furthermore, multi-modal fusion (WiFo-M$^2$) typically yields the most robust and significant gains, with LiDAR-only and image-only enhancements providing comparable improvements in most scenarios.

-On the L3 dataset with a large $256$-antenna array and limited pilots, the performance gains are less pronounced and sometimes irregular.
-This aligns with the expectation that under extremely sparse measurements and high-resolution array requirements, the coarse prior provided by multi-modal sensing becomes less effective in refining the estimation. \end{itemize}
+{\quad It is observed that the performance gains brought by WiFo-M$^2$ are relatively marginal on the L3 dataset.
+This limitation arises from the extreme undersampling condition.
+While L3 is configured with a massive $16\times16$ antenna array, it uses the same limited number of pilots as other datasets.
+Consequently, the baseline CE performance is fundamentally poor due to the lack of pilot measurements.
+Under such condition, the coarse-grained environmental prior provided by WiFo-M$^2$ is insufficient to fully compensate for the missing physical observations, resulting in reduced enhancement.} \end{itemize}